BalanGiorgianaLavinia/vTap_project/README.md

 ## Throughput and Goodput
 The measurements are displayed in Bytes/second by default.
 You can choose to dispay them in bits/second with "-b" parameter.
 Throughput is calculated using the entire packet size including ethernet header, while goodput is calculated related only to the effective data (payload of TCP/UDP/ICMP packet).
+You can choose the interval on which to calculate throughput with '-t seconds' parameter.

 ## Jitter
 The program displays the average inter-arrival time and the jitter calculated as standard deviation in miliseconds.
 If a greater than 2 seconds inter-arrival time is found then this means that the flow probably stopped and the jitter is resetted and calculated for the next packets.

 ## Packet Loss
-Even if you do not want a packet drop measurement, you must fill the offset and pattern fields from json file; you can leave -1 in offset field and "0xFFFFFFFF" in pattern field from config.json file.
+Even if you do not want a packet drop measurement, you must fill the offset and pattern fields from json file; you can leave -1 in offset field and "0xFFFFFFFF" in pattern field from json file.
 The program displays packet loss related statistics second by second such as: current sequence number, total number of received packets from the beginning of the program, number of reverse errors (how many packets with smaller seq number than the current one are received), small and big errors (number of packets for which the difference between its seq numbers and the previous one is smaller or greater than a sequence threshold).
-You can give the sequence threshold in **config.json**.
+You can give the sequence threshold in **json file**.

 For UDP and ICMP packets you can give to the program a 32-bit offset relative to the beginning of the packet payload (effective data) or a 32-bit pattern (in packet payload, too; this should be given if other encapsulations are/can be added to the packet) and a 32-bit offset (relative to the beginning of the given pattern) where the program will find the sequence number.

 **Constraint**: The pattern should be given in the first 5000 bytes of the packet payload due to eBPF constraints.

-The pattern and the offset should be given in **config.json** in *PATTERN* and *OFFSET* fields.
+The pattern and the offset should be given in **json file** in *PATTERN* and *OFFSET* fields.

 # Requirements
 You need to have the following software: